-The multitalented Bernadette Peters is an American actress, singer, and children's book author.
-Over the course of a career that has spanned five decades, she has starred in musical theater, films and television, as well as performing in solo concerts and recordings.
+Bernadette Peters (born February 28, 1948 in New York City, New York) is an American actress, singer, and children's book author.
+Over the course of a career that has spanned five decades, she has starred in musical theater, film and television, as well as performing in solo concerts and recordings.
 She is one of the most critically acclaimed Broadway performers, having received nominations for seven Tony Awards, winning two (plus an honorary award), and nine Drama Desk Awards, winning three.
 Four of the Broadway cast albums on which she has starred have won Grammy Awards.

-- Lily St. Regis in Annie (1982)
+- Annie (1982): Lily St. Regis

 Tropes that apply to Bernadette Peters include: